This was part of a longer walk that we did in 2004.

 Getting to Olargues

-There is an autocar (bus) service from Bédarieux to Olargues via Mons la Trivalle and the timetable can be see here.
+There is an autocar (bus) service from Bédarieux to Olargues via Mons la Trivalle and this is a link to the timetable.
 Bédarieux has a railway station, so you can get there from almost anywhere in France.

 This map shows accommodation icons for each night.
 Zoom in on a particular icon to see its precise location.